top of page

 Picture NIH Participant.png

-This study was funded by the NIH-NIAAA and investigates how adverse events in childhood and adolescence may contribute to binge drinking in late adolescence and early adulthood.
-In this study, we use EEG to examine how functional brain changes may be related to adverse events and binge drinking.
+This study is funded by the NIH-NIAAA and investigates how adverse events in childhood and adolescence may contribute to binge drinking in late adolescence and early adulthood.
+This study uses EEG to examine how functional brain changes may be related to adverse events and binge drinking.

 20180125-_DSC0336_edited.jpg

-This study examines the ways in which adverse events may impact alcohol use in college students.
-This study also uses EEG to see how the brains of college students may be impacted by adversity and alcohol.
+This study examines how various life events may impact alcohol use in college students.
+We use EEG to see how the brains of college students may be impacted by alcohol.
+This research can include seeing how stopping alcohol use affects brain function.

 NCANDA_Logo-clear_edited_edited_edited.png

-The purpose of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) is to determine the effects of alcohol use on the developing adolescent brain, and examine brain characteristics that predict alcohol use problems.
-It is also funded by the NIH-NIAAA.
+The purpose of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) is to determine the effects of alcohol use on the developing adolescent brain and examine brain characteristics that predict alcohol use problems.
+It is funded by the NIH-NIAAA.

 bottom of page